My Time-Tested, Go-To 10 Tips To Be More Effective

 You want a metric that gives you a good overview of your progress; you also want a metric that is under your control, and that is strict but fair: no hiding behind comfortable vagueness, but no beating yourself up, either.
 It’s a delicate balance to strike.

 It’s important to know how many metrics you should use to measure one aspect of your goals.
 You want enough detail that you get an accurate reflection of reality, but not too much, so that you don’t get swamped in irrelevant tidbits.
-You also don’t want to spend your time tracking and logging data, instead of actually doing the work that will bring the real results.
+You also don’t want to spend your time tracking and logging data, instead of actually doing the work that will bring the real results: as they say, “you don’t fatten a pig by weighing it”.

 It’s also good to measure the performance of anything according to both external factors, and factors that are truly under your control: you can’t necessarily control how many sales you make in a week, but you can control how many sales calls you make.
 It’s worth recording both – that’s how I know I make two sales on average for every three sales calls.